-- [Connecting your VTL devices to a Windows client](#) - [Connecting your VTL devices to a Linux client](#) - [Customizing iSCSI Settings](#) - [Configuring CHAP Authentication for Your iSCSI Targets](#)
+- [Connecting to your volumes from a Windows client](#) - [Connecting your volumes to a Linux client](#) - [Customizing iSCSI Settings](#) - [Configuring CHAP Authentication for Your iSCSI Targets](#)

 The iSCSI standard is an Internet Protocol (IP)-based storage networking standard for initiating and managing connections between IP-based storage devices and clients.
 The following list defines some of the terms that are used to describe the iSCSI connection and the components involved.